 Dear Friends,

-What happened to David when he ate the shewbread occurred once in his life and here the UCG employs it to justify an on-going practice they advocate.
-I'm curious, but what if David took the same approach?
+What happened to David when he ate the shewbread occurred once in his life and here the UCG employs it to justify an on-going practice.
+I'm just curious, but what if David took the same approach?
 What if he concluded that because God permitted him to eat the shewbread once, he may now avail himself of it on a regular basis?
 Does anyone honestly believe God would consent to such a thing?

 Additionally, although Jesus specifically stated that David was guiltless when he ate the shewbread, He also stated that the act itself was "unlawful" (Mt.
-12: 4), and that it was only David's unique circumstance that exornated him.
-This being the case, Is the UCG prepared to conceed that going to a restaurant on the Sabbath is also unlawful?
+12: 4), and that it was only David's unique circumstance that exonerated him.
+This being the case, is the UCG prepared to concede that going to a restaurant on the Sabbath is also unlawful?
 Our guess is NO.

 The UCG may attempt to hide behind exceptions to defend their on-going sin, but they do not have God's word in their corner.
-They must rely on perverting the truth of scripture to advance their own lawlessness.
+They must rely on twisting the truth to advance their own lawlessness.

 Respectfully,